-The Accounting Officer is responsible for the management of the municipality's bank accounts but may delegate this function to the Chief Financial Officer.
-The Accounting Officer and the Chief Financial Officer are always authorised to affect EFTs and sign any documentation associated with management of such accounts.
+The Accounting Officer is responsible for the management of the municipality's bank accounts, but may delegate this function to the Chief Financial Officer.
+The Accounting Officer and the Chief Financial Officer are authorised at all times to effect EFTs' and sign any documentation associated with the management of such accounts.
 The Accounting Officer, in consultation with the Chief Financial Officer, is authorised to appoint two or more additional signatories in respect of such accounts, and to amend such appointments from time to time.
 The list of currentsignatories shall be reported to the executive mayor annually.